syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmDialog.md

 {% endhighlight %}

 ### showHeader `boolean`
-{:#members:showHeader}
+{:#members:showheader}

-Specifies whether to show the header in the dialog or not.
+Specifies whether to show the header in the Dialog or not.

 #### Default Value